starvagrant/toh/toh.markdown/aneedleininstanbul.md

 "I'd like to hear it."

 "This was back in the 60's you see.
-There was a new book out, by Thomas Kuhn, *The Structure of Scientifc Revolutions*.
+There was a new book out, by Thomas Kuhn, *The Structure of Scientific Revolutions*.
 Completely fascinating work, about revolutionary changes of thought and inquiry.
 Of course, a lot of people actually use the word revolution..."

 "...but they don't really know what it means."